 A fertilizer numbered 26-3-3, or any combination with a larger amount of nitrogen is a good fertilizer for turf grass, but NOT for flowering plants.
 For flowers and flowering shrubs a fertilizer with a higher middle number (phosphorus) is needed.
 Some examples of this are 15-30-15 and 5-30-5.

-I know that with tomatoes, too much nitrogen will produce lots of pretty leaves, but a less than normal amount of fruit.
+With tomatoes, too much nitrogen will produce lots of pretty leaves, but a less than normal amount of fruit.
 I suspect that is what’s going on with Amy’s hydrangeas.